 The Council hires the City Manager and the City Judge.
 It appoints members to the boards of the Pushmataha Hospital, Public Housing, Senior Nutrition Center, and Library, as well as the members of the Planning Committee.

-Council Members: Mayor Michael Riser, Mike Baggett, Madge Gentry, Charlie Deupree, and Joel Taylor.
+Council Members: Mayor Madge Gentry, Mike Baggett, Mike Burrage, Charlie Deupree, and Nick Hopkins.

 Council Meeting: First Wednesday of the month 12:00 at City Hall.

 Agendas for Council meetings are posted here and on the outside display board at City Hall.

 To contact City Council members or to apply for addition to the agenda, call the City Clerk Treasurer.

 The City Manager, Michael Taylor is contracted by the City Council and is the chief executive of the city.
 He is in charge of all operations and City departments.
 He oversees the day-to-day business of the city, presents policy proposals for City Council consideration, and carries out policy direction set by the City Council.
 The Manager’s Office manages personnel policies for City departments that do not have a governing board.